 - Special projects, including community-based research projects, such as:

 - “It Takes a Community”

 - Men’s Mental Health Initiative

 You can learn more about these special projects, here.

 Help is the intervention work that occurs when individuals are struggling with thoughts of suicide.

 While WRSPC does not participate in suicide intervention directly, such as by providing counselling or crisis support, we help by facilitating access to training workshops such as START, SafeTalk, and ASIST.

-If you are interesting in obtaining training for yourself, your workplace, or a group of volunteers, please reach out to Karyn, our Administrative Project Coordinator, at firstname.lastname@example.org.
+If you are interested in obtaining training for yourself, your workplace, or a group of volunteers, please reach out to Karyn, Program Coordinator, at firstname.lastname@example.org.

 Healing includes activities that are provided to support individuals and families in our community grieve and heal after a loved one has died by suicide.

 - Providing a free suicide bereavement group, known as the “Why… Support After Suicide Loss” group.
 You can learn more about this group here.